Rafi Muhammad Chaudhry: Early life and education

 Chaudhry was born in 1903 to a middle-class Rajput family (Rao) in Kahnaur, a small village in Rohtak district of Eastern Punjab.
 He passed the university entrance exam with highest marks and earned a scholarship awarded by the Viceroy Rufus Isaacs, 1st Marquess of Reading.
 He used the scholarship to enroll as a student of chemical engineering at Aligarh University in 1923, but after taking an engineering physics course, he decided to change his focus to thermodynamics and multivariable calculus.
 He was successful as a physics student, earning the respect of his peers and professors.

 In 1927, Chaudhry took his BSc in Experimental physics, followed by his 1929 MSc in physics with First Class Honours.
 The same year, Chaudhry gained attention from Hamidullah Khan, the Nawab of Bhopal of princely state of Bhopal, who awarded him a science scholarship for higher studies.
 Under that scholarship, Chaudhry travelled to United Kingdom to study for his doctoral degree.
 Chaudhry joined the Cavendish Laboratory of the University of Cambridge.
 At Cambridge, Chaudhry studied Calculus of mathematical Integrals, and learned Tensor calculus, quantum physics, and general relativity under Nobel laureate in Chemistry Ernest Rutherford.

 At Cavendish, he studied with Mark Oliphant, who particularly influenced him to study nuclear physics.
 Chaudhry and Oliphant carried out research in artificial disintegration of the atomic nucleus and positive ions.
-In 1933, Chaudhry earned his D.Phil in Nuclear physics under Ernest Rutherford.
+In 1932, Chaudhry earned his D.Phil in Nuclear physics from Cambridge University with his thesis "The action of positive ions in the electrical discharge through gases" under Ernest Rutherford.
 He then returned to India.

 Professorship in Europe

 At age 30, Chaudhry moved to Lahore and took an academic professorship in physics at the Lahore Islamia College.
-In 1935, he became Chairman of Department of Physics there, remaining in that position until 1938.
+In 1935, he became the chairman of the department of physics there, remaining in that position until 1938.
 In 1938, Chaudhry moved back to Aligarh Muslim University (AMU) to teach physics, again becoming head of his department.
 In 1944, Chaudhry was contacted by Mark Oliphant, who offered him an opportunity to return to the Cavendish Laboratory.
 In response, Chaudhry moved to United Kingdom, where he joined Oxford University's Nuffield College and was appointed a Nuffield Fellow.
-Along with Oliphant and Homi J. Bhabha, Chaudhry created a group of physicists that did research in theories of Gamma and Beta decay, as well as researching the neutrino—postulated by Wolfgang Pauli in 1930—Compton scattering, and the behaviour of slow neutrons during the atomic bombardment process.
+Along with Oliphant and Homi J. Bhabha, Chaudhry created a group of physicists that did research in theories of gamma and beta decay, as well as researching the neutrino—postulated by Wolfgang Pauli in 1930—Compton scattering, and the behaviour of slow neutrons during the atomic bombardment process.

 On the recommendation of Oliphant, Chaudhry joined Atomic Energy Research Establishment to continue research in nuclear physics.
 There, he established a laboratory to conduct research in nuclear power plants.
-He applied his research work to the behaviour of slow neutrons in research nuclear reactors and set about identifying the heavier particles emitted by alpha decay and alpha decay's extension to the Cluster decay.
+He applied his research work to the behaviour of slow neutrons in research nuclear reactors and set about identifying the heavier particles emitted by alpha decay and alpha decay's extension to the cluster decay.